nicktagliamonte/In-the-City/README.md

         - (Yes, really.
 When you're setting up the Metalwoods, is some guy gonna try to sell you a fish while you're fighting the fomorian?)

 - **MISC UPDATES**
   - Trim the name entered by the user to be all lowercase but first letter upper case.
+  - Add sleep function(s), probably many of them, before printing to the console so that messages don't appear many at once but instead prit one-at-a-time.
   - There should be a way to see remaining carry weight.
   - Update the inventory function.
     - Rather than listing a million fuel cells if you hold a million fuel cells, format as: